mfasiolo/mgcViz/README.md

 ```

 Before calling `check1D` we convert `b` using `getViz`.
 This is because `l_gridCheck1D` need some
 simulations to compute the confidence intervals.
-The simulations are done by `getViz` and then store
+The simulations are done by `getViz` and then stored
 inside `b`. `l_gridCheck1D` simply bins the residuals according to their $x$ values, and evaluates a user-defined function (`sd` here) over the observed and simulated residuals.

 ##### 2.2.2 Two dimensional checks using `check2D`